 Digital Media plays an important part in many areas of our everyday lives and is also an important part of the UK economy.
 There is a demand from employers for an increasingly skilled and technically literate workforce as more and more media products are produced digitally.
-You will learn about producing pre-production materials (including mood boards, visualisation diagrams, and storyboards), creating and manipulating digital graphics using professional software and hardware, writing and filming a short film using professional recording equipment, and developing and designing a video game.
+You will learn about producing pre-production materials, creating and manipulating digital graphics, writing and filming a short film and developing and designing a video game.